Magic: The Gathering Arena: Development

 Arena was not anticipated to replace Magic: The Gathering Online; which will continue to support the whole of Magic's card history, while Arena only includes cards in the current Standard sets from its initial release and any expansions going forward.
 Arena was first tested in a closed beta.
 An initial stress-test beta to selected users started on November 3, 2017, with those selected limited to non-disclosure agreements for testing purposes, while others could apply to gain access to later stages of the closed beta.
-The first large scale closed beta started in December 2017.
-Its open beta started on September 27, 2018, with its full launch occurring in 2019.
+The first large-scale closed beta started in December 2017.
+Its open beta started on September 27, 2018, with its full launch in 2019.
 Arena includes a battle pass feature, known in-game as the "Mastery Pass".
 While Arena will continue to be available directly from Wizards of the Coast, it was also released on the Epic Games Store in early 2020, and a macOS client was introduced in June 2020.

 In July 2019, Joe Deaux, for Bloomberg, reported that "nearly 3 million active users will be playing Arena by the end of this year, KeyBanc estimates, and that could swell to nearly 11 million by 2021 according to its bull case scenario—especially if it expands from PCs to mobile.
 Those estimates are of active users, and registered users could be higher by the millions.
 According to Hasbro, as of July, 2019 a billion games had already been played online".
 Of Hasbro's franchise brands, only Magic and Monopoly logged revenue gains in 2019.
 Brett Andress, an analyst at KeyBanc Capital Markets, predicted Magic: The Gathering Arena could add as much as 98 cents a share in incremental earnings to results by 2021 (which was at least a 20% boost).

 Arena had its full release for Windows users on September 26, 2019, aligned with the release of the tabletop card game expansion, Throne of Eldraine.
 The macOS client released on June 25, 2020.
-An early access version for certain Android devices was released on January 28, 2021, while full versions for all Android devices and iOS devices were released on March 24, 2021.
+An early access version for certain Android devices was released on January 28, 2021, while full versions for all Android and iOS devices were released on March 24, 2021.
 These versions support cross-save progression with the desktop clients.